 Reasons for transaction

 Moreover, Russia, which received military support from America during the war, preferred to sell Alaska to America rather than lose it to England.
-America wanted to invade its neighbor territory without difficulty and had an eye on Alaska for a long time.
-As America was gradually expanding due to the colonies, it was insecure having a dangerous and economically active country in the neighborhood for hegemony in the region.
+America wanted to invade its neighbour territory without difficulty and had an eye on Alaska for a long time.
+As America was gradually expanding due to the colonies, it was insecure about having a dangerous and economically active country in the neighbourhood for hegemony in the region.
 It was a matter of urgency, as the States pursued its policy toward European imperialist countries under the "Monroe Doctrine."
 Summarily, Russia's proposal was not unexpected for America.
 When we look at the reasons that motivate America to trade, many facts are revealed.
-Thus, the purchase of Alaska would facilitate to possess potential fur and fishing trade in the region, establish economic ties with Asia-China and Japan, impede efforts by Britain and Russia to strengthen in the area and make America a superpower.
+Thus, the purchase of Alaska would facilitate to possess of potential fur and fishing trade in the region, establish economic ties with Asia-China and Japan, impede efforts by Britain and Russia to strengthen in the area and make America a superpower.
 Besides, President Johnson was involved in reconstruction work in the country, so he believed that the purchase would help divert attention from the domestic issues.
 All of this shows that both parties had substantial arguments for the transaction.

 Preparation stage for sale

-It is known that the Governor of Eastern Siberia Nikolay Muravyov-Amursky proposed this idea for the first time.
-According to him, the Tsarist Empire was unable to protect these lands due to the military and economic weakness.
+It is known that the Governor of Eastern Siberia, Nikolay Muravyov-Amursky proposed this idea for the first time.
+According to him, the Tsarist Empire was unable to protect these lands due to military and economic weakness.
 Therefore, Russia had to pay more attention to strengthening in the Far East.
 However, the decision to sell Alaska was influenced by Konstantin Nikolayevich, the younger brother of Tsar.
 He cited the decline in RAC revenue and began taking steps to debunk the company.
-As a result, Alexander II approved the decision.
+As a result, Alexander II approved the sale of Alaska.
 The Russian Ambassador to the United States, Baron Eduard de Stoeckl, was given special instructions on the matter.
 The task included to persuade American judges and to publish news on the issue in the press.
 In the American media, some were asking, "What will America do with this mass of ice and fifty thousand of Eskimos?"
 Meanwhile, the Russian press published news on positive decisions that could be made.
 The headlines included questions such as, "How can a Tsar sell such a worthy piece of land?"

 Alaska's fate was resolved at a secret meeting in December 1866.
 At a meeting with the attendance of Tsar in St. Petersburg, the decision to sell Alaska was officially confirmed.
-The meeting was kept in secret.
+The meeting was kept secret.
 Even according to some historical facts, some Russian officials learned about the decision from the papers.

 Sale of Alaska

 The treaty, drafted in the English and French languages, was signed on March 30, 1867, in Washington by the Tsar's ambassador to the United States, Baron Eduard de Stoeckl, and the US Secretary of State, William Seward.
 1 million 519 thousand km2 of land was sold to America for $ 7.2 million.
 For comparison, it means several times larger than the territory of modern France, or three times the size of the Turkish Republic.
-America undertook to pay this amount in installments.
+America undertook to pay this amount in instalments.
 All real estate in the area (except for churches) also became American property.
 On October 18, 1867, Alaska officially became a US territory.
 These territories occupied about 10% of the Russian land, and the sales amount was $ 110 million at today's exchange rate.
 Today Alaska is the 49th and most extensive state in the United States.

 Don't play the fool, America!

 The myths about selling Alaska have been wandering around for years.
 The most famous of these is the sale of Alaska to America during the reign of Catherine the Great.
 However, this transaction took place years after the death of Catherine.
 Catherine II died in 1796 as a result of a brain leak.
 The famous sale took place in 1867, i.e., 71 years after the death of Catherine.
 What led to the spread of such lies?
 This idea began to form after the song "Don't Play the Fool, America!" (Не валяй дурака, Америка!), talking of the Alaska issue by Lyube, the Russian rock band created in 1989.
 Thus, the phrase "Catherine, you did wrong" in the song convinced everyone.
 It is worth noting here another point.
 During the Soviet era, anti-imperialist views were formed among the people.
 Most often, the "golden age" of the empire, i.e., the years of the sovereignty of Catherine the Great, were targeted.
 Seventy years of subconscious influences played a great role here.
-Another issue is the popularity of such songs on the eve of the collapse of the Soviet empire.
+Another issue is the popularity of such songs on the eve of the collapse of the Soviet Empire.

 Is it possible to get Alaska back?